geekofweek/homeassistant/README.md

 | [Ubiquiti UniFi Video G4 Instant](https://amzn.to/3KIWeYu) | 2 | Wi-Fi | [Unifi Protect](https://www.home-assistant.io/integrations/unifiprotect/) | 1440p Wi-Fi Camera. |
 | [Unifi Network Video Recorder (UNVR)](https://amzn.to/3l5xfSV) | 1 | Ethernet | [Unifi Protect](https://www.home-assistant.io/integrations/unifiprotect/) | Unifi Protect NVR. |

-Nothing is currently automated around cameras, just a [UI](https://github.com/geekofweek/homeassistant/blob/master/images/camera-screenshot.jpg) element.
-The doorbell is used in a number of ways to trigger an action based on person detection or someone ringing the doorbell.
+The cameras are used in a number of ways to trigger an action based on person detection, someone ringing the doorbell, and as a UI element.
 Examples can be found in [camera.yaml]( https://github.com/geekofweek/homeassistant/blob/master/automation/camera.yaml)

 I also send camera feeds as a payload on a few iOS notifications, those can mostly be found in [camera.yaml](https://github.com/geekofweek/homeassistant/blob/master/automation/camera.yaml)